 Home Delivered Meals – “Meals on Wheels”:

-A caring volunteer delivers the meal to the senior’s table with a good word, a smile, and a short friendly visit.
+A caring volunteer or staff member delivers the meal to the senior’s table with a good word, a smile, and a short friendly visit.

 Meetings and Activities at the Center